bashbug/pcl-for-android/README.md

 Default uses for make -j the number of CPUs.

-The number of CPUs can be reduced by setting the option as following.
+The number of CPUs and thereby the memory usage can be reduced by setting the option as follows.

 ```
 $ jobs=NUM_OF_CPUS ./pcl-build-for-android.sh